3 Day Classic Riding and Sightseeing Adventure

 The Best Views in Ireland!

-Our 3 day Classic ride and Sightseeing adventure opens up 3 stunning locations on horse back in the morning and in the afternoon allows you to visit the Titanic Centre, the Giants Causeway, Dunluce Castle and the Dark Hedges and finally an opportunity to take a boat trip to the stunningly beautiful Rathlin Island.
+Our 3 day Classic ride and Sightseeing adventure opens up 3 stunning locations on horse back in the morning and in the afternoon allows you to visit the Titanic Centre, Derry City and finally an opportunity to take a boat trip to the stunningly beautiful Rathlin Island.

 These three days of horse riding, combined with some leisurely afternoons sight-seeing allows you to make the most out of your time on the North Coast of Ireland.
 Feel the wind whipping through your hair, feel the splash of the wild Irish Sea glistening upon your face and feel a smile dancing across your lips, knowing that you will soon have a chance to rest!

 After lunch, tour the area by car, whilst our experienced tour guide brings the area to life with vibrant stories of our history, culture and mythology.
 You will visit the world-famous Titanic Center to gain a deeper insight into the story of the world’s most famous ship.
-Visit the Giant’s Causeway to view the 40,000 unique and iconic black basalt columns protruding from the sea and hear the story of Finn McCool, the legendary Irish Giant who forged them.
+Enjoy a tour of Derry, the Walled City, one of Ireland’s oldest, and most beautiful cities .

 You will also enjoy a unique opportunity to visit the tranquil Island of Rathlin, perhaps sighting some dolphins or Killer Whales en-route.
 Here you will see quintessential Irish life in its most natural form.
 Tour the lighthouses, meander along the beaches and get a real feel for island life.